roboscienceorg/book/source/Motion/DriveSystems.rst

 then no motion is possible when we have no-slip and no-slide for our wheels.
 We can easily see that this is the case for the simple steering approach shown above.
 The rear wheels have overlapping zero motion lines.
 The front wheels have parallel non-overlapping zero motion lines.
+All intersect at the ICR.
+Note that parallel lines intersect at infinity so we don't have to have a  finite intesection.

 .. figure:: MotionFigures/ICR1.*